KelvinRod9331/PokeDex/README.md

 - [Joel T Bennett](https://codepen.io/JTBennett/) `For the Loading Screen`

 # Tech Used
-This app was built using
+This app was built using:
 * Javascript
 * React
 * CSS3